PANTHEONtech/StoneWork/examples/getting-started/README.md

 ```
 Use CTRL-C to exit from the VPP shell.

+## StoneWork Config & CLI

-To add or change StoneWork configuration use either a human-friendly CLI, such
+To add or change the StoneWork configuration, use either a human-friendly CLI, such
 as the `agentctl`binary inside the StoneWork container, or a programmatic API,
 such as `gRPC` and `REST`.
 It is also possible to push configuration over a
 key-value datastore, such as etcd, that acts as a persistent storage for the
-desired configuration state (just like in K8s); note that this is not covered
+desired configuration state (just like in K8s).

-in this simple example.
+Note, that this is **not covered** in this simple example.

 Let's try the StoneWork CLI.
-It doesn't come with its own shell, instead every
+It doesn't come with its own shell.
+Instead, every
 command is a separate execution of the `agentctl` binary, installed inside the
-StoneWork container.\
+StoneWork container.

 Obtain the currently running configuration with:
 ```
 $ docker exec stonework agentctl config get 2>/dev/null